You are here

 The D.C.
 Externship provides students with an opportunity to work with government agencies and non-profit organizations in Washington full-time over a seven-week period, beginning in early June each year.
 Students participate in a primer on federal regulatory programs at the Elisabeth Haub School of Law prior to departing for Washington.
 Once there, students attend a two-hour class each week, in addition to their full-time externship position.
 Application during the fall semester and permission of the professor is required.

-For more information, please contact Laura Jensen, Associate Director of Environmental Law Programs, at email@example.com or (914) 422-4693.
+For more information, please contact Alix Cotumaccio, Associate Director of Environmental Law Programs, at email@example.com or (914) 422-4693.